Manuka Essential Oil

 Strength of Initial Aroma

-Manuka Essential Oil Uses
+Manuka Essential Oil smells woody, earthy and balsamic.

 Source: B.M.
 Lawrence, Progress in Essential Oils.
 (Perfumer & Flavorist 26 no. 2, 2001), 22-25.
 Source cited in Robert Tisserand and Rodney Young, Essential Oil Safety (Second Edition.
 United Kingdom: Churchill Livingstone Elsevier, 2014), 344.

 Tisserand and Young do not indicate any special precautions when using Manuka Essential Oil.
 Reading Tisserand and Young's full profile is recommended.
 [Robert Tisserand and Rodney Young, Essential Oil Safety (Second Edition.
 United Kingdom: Churchill Livingstone Elsevier, 2014), 344-345.]